On the nature of Bregman functions: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank J\'er\^ome Bolte for his continuous support and fruitful interactions.
-This work supported by the AI Interdisciplinary Institute ANITI, ANR-19-PI3A-0004, Air Force Office of Scientific Research, Air Force Material Command, USAF, FA9550-19-1-7026 FA8655-22-1-7012, and ANR MaSDOL 19-CE23-0017-01.
+The author would like to thank J\'er\^ome Bolte for his continuous support and fruitful interactions and Jalal Fadili for pointing out the connection between sequential consistency and total convexity.
+The author also thank the anonymous referee for very relevant comments and suggestions on the first version of this work.
+The author thanks TSE-P. This work supported by the AI Interdisciplinary Institute ANITI, ANR-19-PI3A-0004, Air Force Office of Scientific Research, Air Force Material Command, USAF, FA8655-22-1-7012, ANR Regulia, and ANR Chess.